 Navigation guided lumbar fixation is a specialized surgical approach of removing an intervertebral disc which is a source of back or leg pain and stabilizing the spine with screws and rods using “Spine Navigator”.

 In this approach, an incision is made in the middle of the low back.
-Surgical instruments are used to remove the entire facet joint on one side in order to allow access to degenerated disc.
-The culprit disc is viewed and removed under microscope.
+Surgical instruments are used to remove the entire facet joint on one side in order to allow access to the degenerated disc.
+The culprit disc is viewed and removed under the microscope.
 Thereafter with the help of spine navigation and 3D C Arm, two or more spinal bones are fused together using screws and a cage.

 You are monitored in the room and shall be given appropriate medication including pain relievers.
 You may have Patient Controlled Analgesia (PCA) pump.
 You will undergo physical rehabilitation.